 The Toronto program is an online learning program for those residing both inside and out of the Toronto area.
 This program is a combination of live retreats and online learning and conferences.

-The Toronto program begins each Spring with a 3-day weekend retreat hosted by our local partner, the Institute for Traditional Medicine (ITM) in Toronto, where Nalanda Institute Assistant Director Miles Neale provides intensive instruction.
-There are also two additional retreats at ITM lead by Miles Neale or another of our core faculty.Continue reading schedule
+The Toronto program begins each Spring with a 3-day weekend retreat hosted by our local partner, the Institute for Traditional Medicine (ITM) in Toronto, where Nalanda Institute Director Joe Loizzo provides intensive instruction.
+There are also two additional retreats at ITM lead by Joe or another of our core faculty.Continue reading schedule

 Semesters are comprised of watching weekly 3-hour videotaped classes from New York, weekly readings, and daily meditation practices, enhanced by five 2-hour zoom supervision meetings (including group discussion and guided meditation practice) with our Toronto program supervisor Marco Mascarin over the year.
 An annual concluding dinner celebrates classmates’ capstone projects.